longaccess/terms/Terms and Conditions of Service.md

 Long Access Property and Feedback

-These terms do not grant you any right, title, or interest in the Services, Software, or the content in the Services.
+These Terms do not grant you any right, title, or interest in the Services, Software, or the content in the Services.
 While we appreciate it when users send us feedback, please be aware that we may use any feedback, comments, or suggestions you send us or post in our forums without any obligation to you.
-The Software and other technology we use to provide the Services are protected by copyright, trademark, and other laws of both the European Union and the applicable laws its member states.
+The Software and other technology we use to provide the Services are protected by copyright, trademark, and other laws of both the European Union and the applicable laws of its member states.
 These Terms do not grant you any rights to use the Long Access trademarks, logos, domain names, or other brand features.